Bible Verse Of The Day

 Prayer:

-Heavenly Father, we thank You for the gift of fathers and husbands and the unique roles they play in our lives.
+we thank You for the gift of fathers and husbands and the unique roles they play in our lives.
 We pray that You bless them with wisdom, patience, and love as they lead their families.
 Help us to honor and support them, recognizing the sacrifices they make and the love they give.
 May Your guidance and grace be with them always, strengthening them in their journey.
 In Jesus' name, we pray.
-Amen.

 Closing Thought: